isomerpages/govtech-im8/index.md

 ---
 layout: homepage
-title: Title
+title: Policy Reform Portal
-description: An Isomer site of the Singapore Government
+description: "A site of the Singapore Government.
+The ICT&SS Policy Reform is an effort to transform the policy controls to be lean, relevant and effective.
+It enables differentiated treatment for systems of different risk materiality levels. "
 image: /images/isomer-logo.svg
 permalink: /
 notification: ""